SERVIR-WA/GALUP/training/1_lu/exercises/m2_exercise4.md

 Yam is an important staple food crop in Ghana and is produced throughout the country.
-In Twifo/Heman/Lower Denkyira (THLD) district, the local government wants to plan and develop new cropland to grow Yam.
+In Twifo-Heman-Lower-Denkyira (THLD) district, the local government wants to plan and develop new cropland to grow Yam.
 Therefore, as a planner, we need to evaluate the suitability of land for growing Yam.